ciencialab/hello-world/journey-planner/README.md

 It aims to plan journeys composed of single transits between user defined places with subsequent departure and arrival times.<br>
 <br>
 Currently there are implemented CRUD operations for journey-plan, place and transit lifecycle.<br>
-Negative scenarios are partially prevented (in case of journey-plan).
+Negative scenarios are partially prevented (in case of journey-plans and places).
 Error messages and transits addition to journey-plan needs still to be implemented.<br>

 ## To run this application